the-cult-of-integral/discord-raidkit/README.md

 - **Qetesh** is a custom version of Anubis, designed to be a trojan of a porn bot - it has the full capabilities of a porn bot with the same hidden commands of Anubis, allowing you to prey on those lost within their own lust.
 - **Osiris** is a redesign of the "Jajaja Account Nuker" created by [@azaelgg](https://github.com/azaelgg) (Permission granted).
 It contains a fresh new look and provides a few usability improvements.
 - **Thoth** is a tool designed to keep track of accounts you are targetting - an advanced hitlist, if you will.
 You can add accounts, remove accounts, display accounts, edit accounts and do pretty much anything else you'd need to do with items on a hitlist.
 You can even view the JSON containing the accounts in fancy colours.
+- **Ghost** is a logging tool to stealthly gain access to anyones token for up to 10+ browsers including chromium and custom based-software browsers you can also pull any sensitive information, it writes a registry key so the tool can send you info every time the computer boots or from time to time, you can configure everything as you like.

 These tool's full potential will be discussed in seperate guides further down the README.md file, along with an analysis on how they work and tips for getting the best results.